Miss World 2001

 Miss World 2001 was the 51st edition of the Miss World pageant, held at the Super Bowl of Sun City Entertainment Centre in Sun City, South Africa, on 16 November 2001.

-Priyanka Chopra of India crowned Agbani Darego of Nigeria as her successor at the end of the event.
-This is the first time Nigeria won the title of Miss World.
+At the end of the event, Priyanka Chopra of India crowned Agbani Darego of Nigeria as her successor.
+This is the first time Nigeria won the title of Miss World, and the only Nigerian to win the Miss World title so far.

 Background

 Selection of participants

 Contestants from 93 countries and territories were selected to compete in the competition.
 Two of these delegates were designees after the original contestant withdrew.

 Replacements

 Karol Inés de la Torre, Miss Mundo Colombia 2001, resigned due to accusations of her being married.
 She was replaced by Jeisyl Amparo Velez.
 Miss Latvia 2001, Gunta Rudzīte was expected to compete in Miss World 2001, but was replaced by Miss Latvia 1999–2000, Dina Kalandārova for undisclosed reasons.

 Debuts, returns, and, withdrawals

 This edition saw the debut of Malawi, and the return of Antigua and Barbuda, China, Guyana, Hawaii, Latvia, Macedonia, Nicaragua, Sint Maarten, Thailand, and Uganda; Hawaii, which last competed in 1959, Antigua and Barbuda in 1991, China in 1994, Macedonia in 1996, Uganda in 1997, Nicaragua and 1998, and Guyana, Latvia, Sint Maarten and Thailand in 1999.

 The Bahamas, Belarus, Curaçao, Denmark, Guatemala, Honduras, Kazakhstan, Lithuania, Moldova, Nepal, Paraguay, Sri Lanka and Taiwan withdrew from the competition.
 Miss Teen Bahamas 2001, Kiara Sherman had to cancel her participation in Miss World 2001 due to lack of time and preparation, and because she wasn't the official winner.
 Miss Belarus 2000, Anna Stychinskaya did not compete due underage and lack of interest.
 Miss Denmark 2001, Maj Petersen did not compete due to sponsorship problems, she went to Miss World 2003 instead.
 Miss Kazakhstan 2001, Gulmira Makhambetova did not compete for unknown reasons.
 Miss Moldova 2001, Nadezhda Corcimari was supposed to participate in Miss World 2001, but due to her young age the Miss World officials refused her participation.

 Miss Egypt World 2001, Sally Shaheen and Miss Uzbekistan 2001, Olesya Loshkareva did not participate in Miss World 2001 as scheduled due to the instability of the Middle East following the terrorist September 11 attacks in New York.
 Miss Swaziland 2001, Glenda Mabuza was expected to compete, but the local organizers could not reach an agreement with the franchise.